English Garden DesignDiscover why English gardens still rule and get ideas for creating your own English-inspired landscape

 American gardens designed in the English style:Whether you’re looking for ideas to create an enticing cottage garden, or you prefer the stateliness of grand English manors, here are some examples of how American gardeners have translated the English style into their own gardens.

-At Sea Cliff Gardens B&B in Port Angeles, Wash., Bonnie Kuchler has tamed an English garden gone wild.
+At Sea Cliff Gardens B&B in Port Angeles, WA, Bonnie Kuchler has tamed an English garden gone wild.
 Her property has all the traits of a charming cottage garden, including a rose garden, white picket fence and long mixed borders.
 The style of her garden is quite romantic with flowers in blues, purples and pinks that spill over the borders.
 Kuchler grows double peonies, the color of raspberry-wine, elegant spires of pink foxglove, sapphire delphiniums, chartreuse mounds of lady’s mantle and much more.

 A glorious rose garden now grows in what used to be a parking lot in Upstate New York.
 English inspirations include fragrant flowers that bloom between ribbons of boxwood, brick walkways and classical fountains.
 Kevin Lee Jacobs, the garden’s owner calls it a paradise of fragrance and color.